 Getting Musee d’Orsay tickets before your visit is a must.
 If you are unsure of how to do that, you have come to the right place.

 If you love art – and especially impressionism – this is one of the best places to visit in Paris.
-This is one of the top 10 museums in the world, and definitely one of the best museums in Paris, with a fantastic permanent collection of paintings by Paul Cézanne, Claude Monet and Auguste Renoir and regular special exhibits that will add to your experience – I happened to visit during “Degas At The Opera,” and couldn’t have been happier.
+This is one of the top 10 museums in the world, and definitely one of the best museums in Paris – in 2019, more than 3.6 million people visited.
+It has a fantastic permanent collection of paintings by Paul Cézanne, Claude Monet and Auguste Renoir and regular special exhibits that will add to your experience – I happened to visit during “Degas At The Opera,” and couldn’t have been happier.

 In this post, I will tell you everything you need to know before visiting Musee d’Orsay.
 Follow my tips and your experience at this museum will turn into a great one.
 Before I tell you how to get tickets and share some practical hacks, let me give you some background information about this incredible museum.

-Why You Must Visit Musee D’Orsay When In Paris
+Why You Must Visit Musee D’Orsay In Paris

 Musee d’Orsay not only houses the most extensive Impressionist art collection in the world (with pieces dating between 1848 and 1914), but is in and of itself a work of art.
 The museum is located in the former Gare d’Orsay, a train station that was built for the 1900 Universal Exhibition in the Beaux Arts style in the area where the derelict Palais d’Orsay used to be located, very close to the Louvre.